 SUMMARY: New research shows the importance of teeth cleaning to prevent health issues such as a stroke.

-Cleaning your teeth and keeping a fresh mouth isn't just important to maintain oral and dental health, but a recent study suggested that untreated gum disease may be a precursor for a stroke or other serious health conditions.
+Cleaning your teeth and keeping a fresh mouth isn't just important to maintain oral and dental health, but a recent study suggested that untreated unsightly gums may be a precursor for a stroke or other serious health conditions.
 Published in the most recent issue of Stroke: Journal of the American Heart Association, the 10-year study conducted at Taipei City Hospital in Taiwan garnered surprising results.

 The results showed that people who had regular cleanings to get rid of dental plaque had a significantly lower risk of stroke.
 The study focused on 510,762 people with periodontal disease and 208,674 individuals within a control group.
 The group with the highest risk of stroke were individuals between the age of 20 and 44 who had untreated periodontal disease.

 According to the Center for Disease Control, nearly half of Americans over the age of 30 suffer from periodontal disease.
 This issue begins with unsightly gums, which starts with common bleeding of the gums.
 When the gums open up and bleed, this allows up to 700 different types of dangerous bacteria to enter the bloodstream.
 Dental plaque build-up, which can be easily removed by regularly flossing, can lead to sensitive and bleeding gums.

 "This research sends a clear message that visiting the dentist and taking preventive measures to maintain good oral hygiene can reduce the risk of atrial brillation - one of the leading causes of stroke," British Dental Health Foundation chief executive Dr Nigel Carter told Express.